Media Contacts:Email Bob and Sheri for interviews and possible book reviews.

 - Do you have more FAQs or help available on your site?

 - Yes.
-There's more questions and answers at our Help Center.
-If you need help surviving the holidays, or if you are confused about whether or not you are being abused, or if you want to get married on the Internet, or you have difficulty fighting fairly, or you have questions about common law marriages, or you wonder how to propose, or if you married your soul mate -- answers to these questions and more are throughout our website.
+There's more questions and answers at the Ask Sheri and Bob section.
+If you need help surviving the holidays, or if you are confused about whether or not you are being abused, or if you want to get married on the Internet, or you have difficulty fighting fairly, or you have questions about common law marriages, or you wonder how to propose, or if you married your soul mate -- answers to these questions and more are throughout our web site.

 - We were married in a different country?
 Is our marriage valid in our home country?

 - If you followed the regulations required by the country where you were married AND if your marriage relationship does not violate your own country/state regulations, your marriage should be valid in the country where you live.